Oliver Goldsmith

 Picture of Oliver Goldsmith

 Oliver Goldsmith (10 November 1728 – 4 April 1774) was an Anglo-Irish poet, novelist, playwright, and hack writer.
-He is regarded as one of the most versatile writers of the Georgian era, and his 1766 novel, The Vicar of Wakefield, was among the most popular and influential literary works of 18th-century Great Britain.
-He also wrote the comedy plays The Good-Natur'd Man (1768) and She Stoops to Conquer (1771), as well as the social commentary poem The Deserted Village (1770).
-Goldsmith is additionally thought by some literary commentators, including Washington Irving, to have written the 1765 classic children's tale The History of Little Goody Two-Shoes, one of the earliest and most influential known works of children's literature.
+A prolific writer of various literature, he is regarded among the most versatile authors of the Georgian era.
+His comedy plays for the English stage are considered second in importance only to those of William Shakespeare, and his magnum opus, the 1766 novel The Vicar of Wakefield, was one of the most popular and widely read literary works of 18th-century Great Britain.
+He wrote plays such as The Good-Natur'd Man (1768) and She Stoops to Conquer (1771), as well as the poem The Deserted Village (1770).
+Goldsmith is additionally thought by some literary commentators, including Washington Irving, to have written the 1765 classic children's novel The History of Little Goody Two-Shoes, one of the earliest and most influential works of children's literature.

 from Wikipedia